-In 1977 Pete was appointed to a lectureship in the Civil Engineering Department at Aston University, primarily to assist in the development of a new Combined Honours course in Water Resources (which was subsequently closed in 1989).
-Over the following 30 years he has lectured a variety of water related subjects within the field of civil engineering.
-Over the years this has eveolved into a broad range of environmental subjects.
-Currently he is a Senior Lecturer in the Engineering Systems and Management Subject Group and Programme Director for Built Environment degree programmes.
+In 1977 Pete was appointed to a lectureship in the Civil Engineering Department at Aston University and over the following 35+ years he has lectured a wide range of subjects within the built environment field.
+Currently he is a Senior Lecturer in the Engineering Systems and Management Group and working 60% time, having relinquished his various responsibilities, including Head of ESM, in March 2014.
+He has no immediate plans for full-time retirement!

 Co-Convenor of the Sustainable Environment Research Group

 Programme Director for Built Environment Programmes in the School of Engineering and Applied Science